desmondmorris/node-twitter/README.md

 });
 ```

-**Note** twitter stream several types of events, see [the docs](https://dev.twitter.com/streaming/overview/messages-types) for more info.
-There is no canonical way of detecting tweets versus other messages, but some users have had success with the following strategy.
+**Note** Twitter stream several types of events, see [the docs](https://dev.twitter.com/streaming/overview/messages-types) for more info.
+There is no canonical way of detecting tweets versus other messages, but some users have had success with the following strategy:

 ```javascript
 _ = require('lodash')